API Reference · v1

 Displaying clips

 Every clip we return is an official X (Twitter) embed.
-We do not host or redistribute the video files ourselves โ€” this is both a legal requirement and ensures proper attribution to the content owner (NBA team, league, or broadcaster).
+We do not host or redistribute the video files ourselves.
+This is both a legal requirement and the mechanism that attributes the clip to its owner (team, league, or broadcast partner).
 Use the embedUrl or tweetId to render the embed in your app.

 Web (recommended)